haven1network/haven1-validator-docs/ACTIVITIES.md

 BLOCK_CONFIRMATION={"8811":"0","1":"0","8453":"0"}
 ```

-Once the `.env.new` file is generetad add the key details depending on the cloud provider you run to the file.
+Once the `.env.new` file is generated add the key details depending on the cloud provider you run to the file.

 AWS: